 Liquidity risk is the risk that the Society has insufficient funds to meet its obligations as they fall due.
-Funding risk is the risk of the inability to access funding markets or to do so only at excessive cost.
+Funding risk reflects an inability to access funding markets or to do so only at excessive cost.
 Liquidity risk is difficult to fully eliminate as the Society's business model is to transform on-demand and relatively short-dated retail deposits to contractually much longer-term mortgage lending (maturity transformation).